St Michael the Archangel's Church, Framlingham: History

-The Church of Saint Michael, Framlingham, has been built, rebuilt and added to down the ages.
+The Church of Saint Michael, Framlingham, has been built, rebuilt, and added to several times since construction.
 A surviving feature, the capitals of the chancel arch, date from the twelfth century, but the majority of the church was built in the Perpendicular style between 1350 and 1555.
-The roof is especially glorious with intricate fan tracery which conceal hammer beams.
+The roof is decorated with intricate fan tracery which conceal hammer beams.
 The roof itself dates from about 1521.

 Framlingham was a major seat of the Earls and Dukes of Norfolk.
 Vast estates of the Norman Bigods were forfeited to Edward I and Framlingham came to Thomas of Brotherton, eldest son of Edward and Margaret of France.
 After many other changes of inheritance, in about 1635 Sir Robert Hitcham bequeathed the Framlingham estate to Pembroke College, Cambridge, who remain Lords of the Manor to this day.
-The church contains many fine tombs including that of Thomas Howard, 3rd Duke of Norfolk.
+The church contains many noteworthy tombs including that of Thomas Howard, 3rd Duke of Norfolk and his wife Anne of York.

+In June 2024 the Church was broken into and silverware stolen.

 Bells

 The church has a ring of 8 bells from a mixture of founders and date from between the 15th and 20th centuries.
 The ring was augmented to 8 with addition of 2 new trebles in 1718 cast by John Stephens of Norwich.
 The bells hang in oak frame made by George Day of Eye, Suffolk dating from 1892.
 The bells were overhauled by John Taylor & Co of Loughborough in 1990.